jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 We included `enzyme` library.
 This package is a set of utilities making React component testing easy as a breeze.
 The `shallow` method compiles our React component, but not its children.
 Hence, if our `<App />` component contained a `<CustomForm />` component, the `<CustomForm />` component would not be compiled and would appear pristine in our output. `shallow` ensures we are testing our component unitary.

-Rest of the test is self explained.
-Note we don't have to include `expect` import: it is already done by `jest`, as `it` function.
+Rest of the test is self-explained.
+Note we don't have to include `expect` import: it is already done in `jest`, as `it` function.

 ### Installing Enzyme on a React 16 project